bomonike/bomonike.github.io/waf.md

 16. Toggle the "Add to web ACL" associated with each Rule set applicable to your environment.

-    * <strong>Amazon IP reputation list</strong> provides a minimal protection against known bot networks.
-"Amazon Threat Intelligence" is one of several groups that constantly monitor the internet for them.
+    * <strong>Amazon IP reputation list</strong> is compiled by the "Amazon Threat Intelligence" group protecting the amazon.com shopping site.<br /><br />PROTIP: Whether a particular IP addresses is malicious is a dynamic situation, changing all the time.

     * <strong>Core rule set</strong> for what <a target="_blank" href="https://wilsonmar.github.io/owasp-testing">OWASP has identified among Top 10 vulnerabilities in web applications</a>.
 Notice that the 700 units make it among the most compute intensive of choices.